Pushkaran-P/Customer-Segmentation/README.md

-# Customer-Segmentation

-Customer Segmentation and Market Basket Analysis, developed using Python, involves classification of customers in an Online Retail Store and study of their granular purchase behaviour.
-Helpful in devising strategies which uncovers deeper understanding of purchase decisions taken by the customers, determine appropriate product pricing and recommend as well.
+# Customer Segmentation and Market Basket Analysis for Online Retail Store

+ - Objective: The goal of this project is to classify customers of an Online Retail Store and study their granular purchase behavior using Python.
+By analyzing customer segmentation and market basket data, we aim to devise strategies that uncover a deeper understanding of purchase decisions, determine appropriate product pricing, and make recommendations.

+ - Methodology: The project will involve the following steps:
    - Data Import and Processing
    - Exploratory Data Analysis
    - Cohort Analysis
    - RFM Analysis
    - K-Means Clustering
    - Association Rule Mining
    - Recommendation